navelpluisje/reapinger-bcf2000/docs/install.md

 ## Install the Surface and Zones

 Now we can continue with the installation steps as statet on the CSI wiki pages.
-There are 2 differences:
+There are a couple of steps defined below:

 * **Step 11**: Choose `Add Midi`
 * **Step 12**: The number of channels is: 8
 * **Step 13**: The number of sends is 8
 * **Step 14**: The number of effects is 8
 * **Step 16**: For both the Surface and Zones we need to select `Reapinger-BCF2000`.
-Also check the `Auto Map Focussed Effects` checkbox.

 And you're done.